The Lord’s Supper

 What about children?

 In keeping with the historic practice of the church, we do not allow baptised children of believers to participate in Holy Communion.
 The apostle Paul tells us that those who participate in Holy Communion must be able to examine themselves and discern the body and blood of Jesus Christ (1 Corinthians 11:28-29).
-It is not a meal for any and everyone.
 Participants must be Christians who have true faith in God and have an understanding of what it means to eat the bread and drink the wine, what the difference is between the sign and the thing signified.
 When believing children are able to understand this, they are ready to make a profession of faith and subsequently to join the rest of the church at the Lord’s Table.

-Because the Lord’s table is the table of the Lord, we have a practice of fencing the Lord’s table.
-This means that our elders have the responsibility of ensuring that only those who by their doctrine (what they confess) and life show themselves to be Christians are allowed to participate (Church Order Article 61).
 Many of the children in our church truly love the Lord Jesus Christ and we can testify to their faith in him and their life of piety.
 However, if they have not made a public profession of their faith, we have no objective testimony that they truly understand and believe the truths which God has taught us in his Word.
-Until such a time, we therefore do not allow children of believers to participate in holy communion.
+Until such a time, we therefore do not allow children of believers to participate in Holy Communion.